Washington D.C. Area Events

 November 4, 2017

-Beverly Daniel Tatum – Why Are All the Black Kids Sitting Together in the Cafeteria?: And Other Conversations about Race: Revised and updated to reflect recent events, Tatum’s classic study of the psychology of racism is as urgent and important now as when it first appeared in 1997.
+Beverly Daniel Tatum – Why Are All the Black Kids Sitting Together in the Cafeteria?: And Other Conversations about Race: Updated to reflect recent events, Tatum’s classic study of the psychology of racism is as urgent and important now as when it first appeared in 1997.
 Tatum, president emerita of Spelman College, was recognized for her groundbreaking work with the Award for Outstanding Lifetime Contribution to Psychology, the highest honor presented by the American Psychological Association.
-Her book resists the nation’s current polarization, countering violence with an appeal for direct and open talk about racial identity as a way to achieve true communication across differences.
+Her book resists the nation’s current polarization, countering violence with an appeal for direct and open talk about racial identity.
 This event will be held at Politics & Prose and is free to attend with no reservation required.
 Seating is available on a first come, first served basis.

 December 4, 2017